OPERATION SIMMONDS

 DRA’s work included general flood clean-up activities such as mucking out and gutting of flood affected properties, removal of both furniture and damaged wall linings, remedial clean-up measures, debris management and removal, chainsaw operations, fence line repairs, aerial damage assessments and spontaneous community volunteer management.

-Requests for clean-up assistance
+Requests for Clean-Up Assistance

 Members of the community who required DRA’s assistance contacted the team on the ground and arranged a damage assessment.